DATING & RELATIONSHIPS

 Does waiting longer reduce divorce risk?

 Kuperberg (2014), analysing data from 7,272 couples, found that couples who moved in together before age 23 showed higher dissolution rates.
 Crucially, Kuperberg's analysis suggests age - not cohabitation or the length of the dating period - appears to be the main causal factor.
 Marrying young carries more risk than moving fast per se.
 The research does not support the idea that a longer dating period consistently reduces divorce risk beyond the point where both partners are mature adults who know what they want.
+Our divorce probability calculator breaks down how age at marriage and other factors shift the odds.

 How has the relationship timeline changed over generations?